 Tuition is charged for adult students at a reasonable rate that may vary slightly from year to year and is due prior to the first day of each semester.
 Current fee information is available from the Admissions Office.
 Tuition is waived for eligible high school dual-enrolled students.
+Tuition is due prior to the first day of each semester based on the Lake Technical College payment calendar.
 Failure to pay all fees due at the time class begins will result in the student not being able to attend class and/or clinical.